Distinguishing The Different Types Of Headaches

-So figure out, the most common types of headaches are tension, sinus and migraines.
+So figure out, the most common types are tension, sinus and migraines.
 How they feel like is described below:

 - The International Classification of Headache Disorders, Cephalalgia, Volume 24 Supplement 1 2004 2nd Ed.